 Bit number N in the traffic indication virtual bitmap is 0 if the OPS AP does not intend to transmit to the OPS STA including to trigger the OPS STA for an UL MU transmission during the TWT SP and before the next TWT SP.

 Otherwise, bit number N in the traffic indication virtual bitmap for the OPS STA is 1.

+The bit number N in the traffic indication virtual bitmap that corresponds to an non-OPS STA with AID N is determined as follows:

+"Bit number N in the traffic indication virtual bitmap is 1 to indicate that AP has buffered frames for the STA and set to 0 otherwise.